-Using helicopters for aerial attack fire-fighting can get ahead of wildfires, preventing them spreading further out of control, protecting habitats, water sources, people & wildlife.
+Timely use of helicopters for aerial attack fire-fighting can get ahead of wildfires, preventing them spreading further out of control, protecting habitats, water sources, people & wildlife, not to mention reducing risk to ground teams.
+Proven methodology in the USA & Canada, is "hit it hard, hit fast", and Helitak is often one of the the first resources deployed.

 The flexibility & speed of helicopters can be brought to task where conventional ground-based assets struggle to reach.

-We can vary attack methods according to the scene on the ground, whether it be bulk-drop to try and quell hot-spots (typical with moorland peat fires, when the burn has penetrated underground), or drop along a fire-line to help prevent surface spread.
+We can vary attack methods according to the scene on the ground, whether it be bulk-drop to try and quell hot-spots (typical with moorland peat fires, when the burn has penetrated underground, or burning trees), or drop along a fire-line to help prevent surface spread.
+(A 10 degree slope will double the advance speed of a wildfire, so the earliest possible suppression delivers exponential benefits in terms of both damage limitation & total costs).

 We can also mist to help ground teams get in closer to the fire line, protecting them in what is already tough conditions.